 "The Immortalist thesis is that the time has come for man to get rid of the intimidating gods in his own head.
 It is time for him to grow up out of his cosmic inferiority complex (no more "dust thou art, and to dust thou shalt return . . ."), bring his disguised desire into the open, and go after what he wants, the only state of being he will settle for, which is divinity."

-Divinity being Harrington's word for the package being referenced in the heading.
+Divinity being Harrington's word for the IF-I-SEEK-US package being referenced in the site heading.
 One perspective on the human condition and why we remain in it is that we are not honest.
 We STAY in denial, WALLOW in mysticism and LIE to ourselves, and there is a part of us that knows this.
 Consequently, we do not trust ourselves and we have not enough confidence in ourselves to take total responsibility to sort out the truth for ourselves.
 Better, easier, to plug into some belief system, to let some priests, religious experts, gurus or charismatic leaders be our authority figures.
 Better to be pliable, affable units in the religious minions.

 Another perspective has to do with the simple levels of sanity.
-The difference between being insane, unsane, and sane can be described thusly: The insane person has a warped, distorted or malformed concept of reality or belief system, and he actively goes about trying to change external to match his false internal concept.
+The difference between being insane, unsane, and sane can be described thusly: The insane person has a warped, distorted or malformed concept of reality or belief system, and he actively goes about trying to change the external to match his false internal concept.
 This often is so disturbing or dangerous that society incarcerates this person in the relatively restricted and safe environment of an asylum.
 The unsane person also has a warped, distorted or malformed concept of reality or belief system that he clings to with "faith", but he doesn't try to change directly actual reality or information about it, but rather ignores, hides or denies it.
-The sane person strives to keep his concepts and beliefs consonant with actual reality, and changes his internal construct to match the external without violating his internal refernce point of idealism.
+The sane person strives to keep his concepts and beliefs consonant with actual reality, and changes his personal construct to match the external without violating his internal reference point of idealism.